Nigger: The Strange Career of a Troublesome Word by Randall Kennedy (Book Review)

 At a short, 226 pages, Nigger is a difficult book to get through.
 I have a no-quitting policy when it comes to reading, so I trudged through it.
 It has four chapters, so I underestimated how long it would take to finish.
 It's small enough to fit in almost any bag, but I'm not sure how many people would appreciate its compact nature.
 It's not as if you would be reading this on the metro during your morning commute.

 I was in the camp of "eradicationists", someone who would rather not see the word used in any context, regardless of context.
 It's a popular position to hold.
-But after understanding his larger point of tone policing, I had to step back from my own discomfort.
+But after understanding his larger point of tone policing and the damage that can be done by making it hate speech no matter the case, I had to step back from my own discomfort.
 The laws in this country do not have nuance built into them- that is up to the discretion of the judge and jury.

 The good news is this: "... public opinion has effectively stigmatized nigger-as-insult," he states on page 172.
 And good news it is.
-And good news it is.
-Most people will refrain from using the n-word unless they are trying to be racist or degrading.
+Many people with malice intent will refrain from using the n-word unless they are desperate.
+Those who use it as a term of enderment will understand when they should.

 I have held onto this book for 15 years, desperate to know its secrets.
 Although he presents facts and figures, I don't believe Kennedy succeeded in being impartial.
 He straddles the information, then tell you exactly what side to choose.
 As early as page 51, he says that the word isn't intrinsically bad- because of nuance, you need clarification of intention; later he clarifies that we should keep it anyway.
 In the end, I got what I-expected a long history of semantics.